 Washington, D.C.
 October 27, 2016.
 Today marks the 30th Anniversary of the 1986 amendments to the federal False Claims Act (FCA).
 Since these amendments were passed, the FCA has proven to be the most effective anti-fraud law in the United States, recovering over $48 billion from those who defrauded the U.S. government.

 The FCA, enacted 1863, was modernized in 1986 when Senator Chuck Grassley authored amendments to the qui tam provision of the law.
-The “Qui tam” provision allows private citizens to file lawsuits alleging false claims on behalf of the government.
+The provision allows private citizens to file a qui tam lawsuit alleging false claims on behalf of the government.
 If the government prevails in the action, the whistleblower is eligible to receive up to 30 percent of the monies recovered.